openworm/tracker-commons/WCON_format.md

         "t":1.3,
         "x":[12.11, 11.87],
         "y":[5.72, 5.01],
-        "@OMG":{ "feature_values":[0.34, 1.5, 0.873] }
+        "@OMG":{ "speed":0.34, "curvature":1.5, "width":0.103 }
       }
   ]
 }
 ```

-This example presents only a small number of possibilities for how a custom reader could store information within a WCOM file.
+This example presents only a small number of possibilities for how a custom reader could store information within a WCON file.
 The driving principle is that the custom readers and writers can do whatever they need to, so long as it is valid JSON, and any units that ought to be automatically converted are specified in the `"units"` block.

 ## Common additions handled in accompanying code